 Kayaking in Kangaroo Island on the Harriet River is a magic experience.
 Located near Vivonne Bay on the island’s south coast, it’s the perfect way to explore the island’s beautiful scenery and wildlife.
-We organised our gear through the team at Kangaroo Island Outdoor Action.

 Too hire or buy?

 Nat and I are usually decisive people but for the past couple of years there’s been one decision we couldn’t make.
 Should we buy kayaks?
 While not a life and death decision, we still struggled with the finer points of kayak ownership.

 Should we get the sit in or sit on style?
 Would we fit two on the roof of the car?
 How often would we use them?
 And, where we would store them?
 Our shed was full.
 That left the house, but kayaks aren’t inside things.